 Independent study alongside your time in the classroom is an essential part of the Politics degree and requires motivation and enthusiasm for your subject.
 It allows you to pursue your own lines of enquiry, inspired by the taught content, and become an independent thinker.

-Throughout the Politics degree you will be taught by lecturers who have worked in the field of political science and international relations as well as world leading researchers.
+Throughout the Politics degree you will be taught by lecturers and researchers who have worked in the field of political science and international relations.
 You can learn more about the staff in the school by visiting the School of Government staff pages.

 Your Politics degree is taught by staff from our internationally renowned Department of Political Science and International Studies (POLSIS), located in the Muirhead Tower on our main Edgbaston campus.

 Departments from across the School of Government are all based within Muirhead Tower.
-The space has been designed to create modern, attractive spaces for teaching and research accommodating 150 academic offices, 230 'hubs' for post graduate research students, teaching rooms for up to 100 people and a 200-seat lecture theatre.
+The space has been designed to create modern, attractive spaces for teaching and research accommodating 150 academic offices, teaching rooms for up to 100 people and a 200-seat lecture theatre.